washt/washt.github.io/_posts/2015-11-17-Google-Tensorflow-Notes.markdown

 categories: machine learning
 ---

-#### This is a collection of notes made in a Jupyter notebook while going over the [Deep-MNIST](http://tensorflow.org/tutorials/mnist/pros/index.md) tutorial for Google's Tensorflow.
+#### This is a collection of notes made in a Jupyter notebook while going over the [Deep-MNIST Tutorial](http://tensorflow.org/tutorials/) for Google's Tensorflow.
 Some comments are ripped directly off the page, while others are attempts to simply concepts or explicitly explain what may be implied.
-Data set can be found [here](https://tensorflow.googlesource.com/tensorflow/+/master/tensorflow/g3doc/tutorials/mnist/input_data.py)
+Data set `input_data` can be found [here](https://tensorflow.googlesource.com/tensorflow/+/master/tensorflow/g3doc/tutorials/mnist/input_data.py).
 ---------
+#### Setup<br>
 {% highlight Python %}
 import input_data
 import tensorflow as tf
 mnist = input_data.read_data_sets('MNIST_data', one_hot=True)
 session  = tf.InteractiveSession()
 {% endhighlight %}
-#### Setup

 --------
 {% highlight Python %}